 These agreements also threaten community safety and can lead to widespread racial profiling by local law enforcement.
 A study by the University of North Carolina School of Law and the American Civil Liberties Union of North Carolina found that cooperation agreements between ICE and local law enforcement, “…encourages, or at the very least tolerates, racial profiling and baseless stereotyping, resulting in the harassment of citizens and isolation of the Hispanic community.”

 In Maricopa County, Arizona the local law enforcement agency was placed under court supervision due to the systematic racial profiling of Hispanics and immigrants under then-Sheriff Joe Arpaio.
 Prince William County, Virginia allocated $3.1 million [almost half of the $6.4 million budget] to install cameras and monitoring footage in the county’s 250 police cars to defend the department against allegations of racial profiling.

 It’s worth noting that research does not support the claim that immigrants are more likely to engage in criminal behavior than native-born Americans.
 A 2018 review which synthesized immigration-crime data over a 20 year period, finds that immigrants are not more likely to commit crimes in the U.S. than natural-born citizens.
 Additionally, jurisdictions that do adopt agreements with ICE do not target serious offenders.
 Half of all detainers issued through the cooperation agreement programs were on people who had committed misdemeanors and traffic offenses.

-The term “sanctuary city” is a misnomer for jurisdictions that prioritize enforcing local laws and the economic interest of their communities over enforcement of federal immigration laws.
+We hope this article has helped you learn more about what a sanctuary city is and how the term “sanctuary city” is actually a misnomer for jurisdictions that prioritize enforcing local laws and the economic interest of their communities over enforcement of federal immigration laws.